quicwg/base-drafts/draft-ietf-quic-tls.md

 - ACK frames MAY appear in packets of any encryption level other than 0-RTT, but can only acknowledge packets which appeared in that packet number space.

+- All stream- and flow control-related frame types (RESET_STREAM, STOP_SENDING, STREAM, MAX_DATA, MAX_STREAM_DATA, MAX_STREAMS, DATA_BLOCKED,
-- STREAM frames MUST ONLY appear in the 0-RTT and 1-RTT levels.
+  STREAM_DATA_BLOCKED, and STREAM_BLOCKED) MAY appear in the 0-RTT level.

-- All other frame types MUST only appear at the 1-RTT levels.
+- All other frame types MAY appear at the 1-RTT levels.

 Because packets could be reordered on the wire, QUIC uses the packet type to indicate which level a given packet was encrypted under, as shown in